rhysstever/Eona/Prime Divines.md

-Atal, deity of the sun and light | NG | An eight-pointed sun Eona, deity of creation | LG | A crossed sickle and blacksmith hammer Kremmel, deity of destruction | NE | A crumbling pillar Kyen, deity of vengence | CN | A mask and dagger Meralin, deity of magic | N | A circle of two four-pointed stars Nokzol, deity of tyranny | LE | Crossed chains
+Atal, deity of the sun and light | NG | An eight-pointed sun Eona, deity of creation | LG | A crossed sickle and blacksmith hammer Kremmel, deity of destruction | NE | A crumbling pillar Kyen, deity of vengeance | CN | A mask and dagger Meralin, deity of magic | N | A circle of two four-pointed stars Nokzol, deity of tyranny | LE | Crossed chains
 Oros, deity of the undead and decay | NE | A partially corroded skull